 “We wouldn’t know,” she said.
 “We look to our [Advisory Neighborhood Commissions], citizens and the tenants themselves to be proactive to let us know about properties.
 We get information from those parties and we do compliance checks.”

 The Smell of Smoke

 When the fire broke out on Riggs Place, Brekelmans had just earned a master's degree from Georgetown University.
-She was preparing to head to Jordan to research female runners, combining two passions of the Arabic speaker who ran every day, friends said.
-McLoughlin, who had degrees in finance and economics from the University of Maryland, was just launching his career and impressed his bosses at an insurance company with his energy and intellect, they told The Washington Post.
+She was preparing to fly to Jordan to research female runners, combining two passions of the Arabic speaker who ran every day, friends said.
+McLoughlin, who had degrees in finance and economics from the University of Maryland, was launching his career and had impressed his bosses at an insurance company with his energy and intellect, they told The Washington Post.

 The housemates each paid about $1,500 a month for furnished rooms with separate kitchenettes, and a shared bathroom, the tenant who lived in the basement apartment of the house told the Post.
 He was out of town on business when the fire occurred.